Marilyn Knowlden: Later life and death

 Throughout most of her post-Hollywood life, Knowlden was a musician, songwriter and playwright, authoring a number of songs and musical plays.
 She often worked with Richard on these projects.
-For instance, they wrote a local musical called Never Put Off Until Tomorrow in 1962 in association with their Church of Jesus Christ of Latter-day Saints church.
+For instance, they wrote a local musical called Never Put Off Until Tomorrow in 1962 in association with the Church of Jesus Christ of Latter-day Saints.
 Richard ran a transportation business at the time.
 She moved to Fallbrook in 1983.
 Then, at the age of 69, she had a leading role in a local theater production of My Fair Lady and continued in a variety of roles.
 Cinecon honored her with a lifetime achievement award at the Cinecon Classic Movies Festival in September 2010.
 The award was presented to her by actress Marsha Hunt, with whom she had appeared in the 1936 film Easy to Take.

-In 2011, she published an autobiography she had written, Little Girl in Big Pictures, describing her experiences as a child actress during the golden years of Hollywood, and telling "the rest of the story" about her life.
-She has fond memories of her time in Hollywood, and was always supported by her parents.
-She lives in a retirement home in California.
+In 2011, she published an autobiography, Little Girl in Big Pictures, describing her experiences as a child actress during the golden years of Hollywood, and telling "the rest of the story" about her life.
+She had fond memories of her time in Hollywood, and was always supported by her parents.
 In 2015, she was said to be one of the few people still alive that were working in Hollywood in the 1930s.
+In 2018, she lived in a retirement home in California.

+Knowlden died at an assisted-living facility in Eagle, Idaho, on September 15, 2025, at the age of 99.